Vyral/dean-aguilar-blog/_posts/2018-03-07-lifestyles-san-diego-visits-taqueria-revoluciónv.md

 {% include youtube.html %}

-In my latest appearance on Lifestyles San Diego, we visit Taqueria Revoluciónv and talk the importance of having authentic food in the community.
+In my latest appearance on Lifestyles San Diego, we visit Taqueria Revoluci&oacute;nv and talk the importance of having authentic food in the community.

-Located in the heart of Chula Vista (with more locations across San Diego County), Taqueria Revoluciónv is a very popular choice for real Tijuana street tacos.
+Located in the heart of Chula Vista (with more locations across San Diego County), Taqueria Revoluci&oacute;nv is a very popular choice for real Tijuana street tacos.
 Their menu is small, only offering 6 different types of tacos.
 Owner Emilio Tamez explains that if you are going to have a small menu, everything better be perfect.
-And wow, is it ever!
-The Chula Vista community is right next to the border and still very affordable for buyers.
+And wow, is it ever! &nbsp;The Chula Vista community is right next to the border and still very affordable for buyers.

 {% include pullquote.html %}

 Being right by the border, it is important to have diverse authentic restaurant options.
 Owner Emilio Tamez explains, "We cook everything on a rotisserie, just like they do in Tijuana.
-Everything made daily, our first member comes at 1am to start cooking, meats are sourced from the US and never frozen".
+Everything made daily, our first member comes at 1am to start cooking, meats are sourced from the US and never frozen".&nbsp;

 If you have any other questions, please don't hesitate to give me a call or send me an email.
 I'd be happy to speak with you.